nene/sql-parser-cst/README.md

 - All keywords are preserved in `type: keyword` nodes, which are usually stored in fields named like `someNameKw`.
-- Each node can have `leading` and `trailing` fields, which store comments immediately before or after that node.
 - Parenthesis is represented by separate `type: paren_expr` node.
 - The original source code representation of strings, identifiers, keywords, etc is preserved in `text` fields.
+- Each node can have `leading` and `trailing` fields, which store comments and newlines immediately before or after that node.
+  These fields will also contain information about regular spaces/tabs (e.g. `{"type": "space", "text": " \t"}`).
+This has been left out from this example for the sake of simplicity.

 ## Acknowledgements